 - space to add in a wishlist

 You can either have your child hand this to Santa Claus or you can give it to Santa or one of his helpers ahead of time.
+You could also go one step further and order Santa Letters to be delivered to your house.
+This can help prepare your child to meet Santa and have them really excited for it.
 Whatever the case may be, I hope that you find this printable letter to be of use!

 Do you take your autistic child to see Santa Claus?
 What tips or advice would you share with how to help your autistic child with Santa?